DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step3.8.
 File Verification

-Since the file uploaded is generated and filled in with random data.
-To check if the file downloaded is the file you actually uploaded, use the following commands
+The file uploaded is generated and filled with random data.
+To check if the file downloaded is the file you actually uploaded, use the following commands:

 ```shell
 $ cd ~